 Our amended and restated bylaws provide that, for stockholder nominations of directors or other proposals to be considered at an annual meeting but not sought to be included in our proxy materials for the meeting, the stockholder must have given timely written notice of the director nomination or proposal to us.
-To be timely for our 2022 annual meeting of stockholders, a stockholder's notice must be delivered to or mailed and received by our Corporate Secretary at our principal executive offices between the close of business on February [], 2022 and the close of business on March [], 2022; provided, however, that if our 2022 annual meeting of stockholders is not held between April 27, 2022 and June 26, 2022, then notice will be timely if it is received not earlier than the close of business on the later of the 60th day prior to such annual meeting or, in the event public announcement of the date of such annual meeting is first made by us fewer than 70 days prior to the date of such annual meeting, the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made by us.
-A stockholder's notice to the Company must set forth, as to each director nominations or other proposals at the Annual Meeting or at our 2022 annual meeting that do not meet the requirements set forth in our amended and restated bylaws.
+To be timely for our 2022 annual meeting of stockholders, a stockholder's notice must be delivered to or mailed and received by our Corporate Secretary at our principal executive offices between the close of business on February [], 2022 and the close of business on March [], 2022; provided, however, that if our 2022 annual meeting of stockholders is not held between April 27, 2022 and June 26, 2022, then notice will be timely if it is received not earlier than the close of business on the 90th day prior to such annual meeting and not later than the close of business on the later of the 60th day prior to such annual meeting or, in the event public announcement of the date of such annual meeting is first made by us fewer than 70 days prior to the date of such annual meeting, the close of business on the 10th day following the day on which public announcement of the date of such meeting is first made by us.
+A stockholder's notice to the Company must set forth, as to each director nominee or other proposal the stockholder proposes to bring before our 2022 annual meeting, all of the information required by our amended and restated bylaws.
+We will not entertain any director nominations or other proposals at the Annual Meeting or at our 2022 annual meeting that do not meet the requirements set forth in our amended and restated bylaws.
 Stockholder proposals or director nominations submitted to the Company's Secretary that do not comply with the above requirements may not be brought before the 2022 annual meeting of stockholders.